-Water Quality Data Table
+Water Quality Data Tables

-The following tables list contaminants that were detected during the latest round of sampling required by EPA and State regulations.
-The water samples were collected from either the source water or distribution system and analyzed by the State, Army, and/or the Navy.
+The following tables list contaminants which were detected during the latest round of sampling required by EPA and State regulations.
+The water samples were collected from either the source water or distribution system and analyzed by the State and/or Navy.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 You may obtain more information about contaminants and potential health effects by calling the EPA's Safe Drinking Water Hotline 1-800-426-4791 or the State's Department of Health at 808-586-4258.